COVID-19: Focus shifts to rapid tests as confirmed cases cross 3,000; Govt says numbers in control sans one 'event'

 Delhi's tally of confirmed cases has risen to 386, after 93 new cases were reported in the last 24 hours, while six have died in the city.
 Only Mahrashtra and Tamil Nadu have higher tallies at 490 and 411, respectively.
 These three states were also among those reporting new cases, while fresh deaths were also reported from Telangana, Andhra Pradesh, Gujarat and Himachal Pradesh among others.
 While 26 people have died in Maharashtra, 11 have lost lives in Telangana.

-At least 211 people have recovered across the country so far, as per updates from various states.
+At least 211 people have recovered across the country so far, as per updates from various states, which reported total number of confirmed infection across the country rising by 534 on Friday -- the highest for a day -- to reach 3,041.
+At least 14 fresh deaths were reported by various states in the day, including six in Maharashtra alone, to take the overall nationwide toll to 90.
 In its evening update, the Union Health Ministry had put the nationwide tally of confirmed cases at 2,547 and 62 deaths.
+Typically, there has been a lag between the numbers reported by the Centre and by states, which officials have been attributing to procedural delay in assigning cases to different states.

 After nine days of the 21-day nationwide lockdown, Prime Minister Narendra Modi also released a video message, in which he asked people to continuing following social distancing and stay indoors, as he urged everyone to switch off the lights at their homes and light up lamps, candles or mobile phone torches for nine minutes at 9 pm on April 5 to display the country's "collective resolve" to defeat coronavirus.
 There have been indications that the lockdown would be eased in a phased manner after the 21-day period ends on April 14.